 Still, limit overtly ornate belt embellishments – save the bold rodeo belt buckles for full-on casual wear.

 Braided, woven, or canvas-mixed leather smart belts work here.
-Mix up shades of brown rather than basic black for visual interest.
+For visual interest, mix up shades of brown rather than basic black.
 Just stick with sleek metal hardware.

 Casual and Weekend Attire